How To Fly With a Bike & The Best Airlines to Choose

 How to Pack your bike for air travel

 In order to fit your bike in your bike bag or box, you’ll need to partially disassemble it.
-How much you disassemble your bike depends on how big your container is and how secure you want your bike to be.
+How much you disassemble your bike depends on how big your dedicated bike bag is and how secure you want your bike to be.

 In general, the more you take your bike apart, the better protected it will be.
 But also remember you’ll need to put it back together on the other end!